 1923 ~142,800 deaths / magnitude 7.9

-On September 1, 1923, at 11:58, an earthquake of magnitude 7.9 struck Oshima Island in Sagami (near Yokohama and Tokyo).
-Incredibly, the earthquake lasted more than 4 minutes.
-The earthquake caused massive fires, as most people were cooking.
+On September 1, 1923, at 11:58, an earthquake of magnitude 7.9 struck Oshima Island in Sagami, near Yokohama and Tokyo.
+Incredibly, the earthquake lasted more than four minutes.
+It sparked massive fires, since many people were cooking at the time.

-In addition to the large number of deaths, more than 2 million people were left homeless.
-The fire caused many more deaths than the earthquake itself.
-As a result, September 1 was designated as Disaster Prevention Day in Japan.
-(Bousai no Hi)
+Along with the huge death toll, more than 2 million people were left homeless.
+The fires caused far more deaths than the earthquake itself.
+As a result, September 1 was designated as Disaster Prevention Day in Japan (Bousai no Hi).

 1498 ~31,000 deaths / magnitude 8.6

-An earthquake of magnitude 8.6 struck the southern coast of Honshu (near Shikoku) on September 20, 1498.
-It triggered a large tsunami that may have killed up to 31,000 people.
-In Japanese mythology, it is said to be the fault of a giant catfish that causes earthquakes (Namazu).
+An earthquake of magnitude 8.6 struck the southern coast of Honshu, near Shikoku, on September 20, 1498.
+It triggered a huge tsunami that may have killed up to 31,000 people.
+In Japanese mythology, it is sometimes blamed on the giant catfish Namazu, which is said to cause earthquakes.

 The Kamakura Earthquake